Worlds Next Door. IV. Mapping the Late Stages of Giant Planet Evolution with a Precise Dynamical Mass and Luminosity for $\epsilon$ Ind Ab: Orbital Properties

 \section{Orbital Properties}

 The JWST imaging search for \epsindAb\ \citep{matthews_temperate_2024} was guided by evidence of a planet from a combined analysis of RV and absolute astrometry \citep{feng_detection_2019, feng_revised_2023}.
 However, the location of the imaged planet was discrepant with the original orbit prediction.
 This highlighted the challenge of modeling the orbits of wide separation companions, particularly when the RV time series consists of observations by several different instruments with independent offsets.
-Lessons learned are discussed in Appendix~\ref{app:revisit}.
-In this section, we combine three decades of radial velocity monitoring, Gaia-Hipparcos absolute astrometry, and relative astrometry from direct imaging (including our new NIRCam detection) to perform a comprehensive re-analysis of \epsindAb's orbit.
-Though the orbit was recently revised by \citet{feng_lessons_2025}, we find significant differences in our solution and discuss the reasons for the same.
+A solution to this issue is discussed later in this section.
+First, we combine three decades of radial velocity monitoring, Gaia-Hipparcos absolute astrometry, and relative astrometry from direct imaging (including our new NIRCam detection) to perform a comprehensive re-analysis of \epsindAb's orbit.
+Though the orbit was recently revised by \citet{feng_lessons_2025}, we find significant differences in our solution and discuss the reasons for this.